Westo48/clash-discord/README.md

   - discord help info
     - displays relevant help-text regarding what commands can be run
   - discord announce message `channel` `message`
+    - *restricted to leaders and co-leaders*
     - announces message to specified channel
+  - discord announce player `channel` `message` `player tag`
-    - restricted to leaders and co-leaders
+    - *restricted to leaders and co-leaders*
+    - announces message to specified channel, pings the requested player's user
+  - discord announce donate `channel` `message` `unit name`
+    - announces message to specified channel, pings all users that can donate the requested unit
-  - discord announce player `channel` `player tag` `message`
+  - discord announce supertroop `channel` `message` `super troop name`
-    - announces message to specified channel
+    - announces message to specified channel, pings all users that have the requested super troop active
-    - restricted to leaders and co-leaders
   - discord announce war `channel` `message`
+    - *restricted to leaders and co-leaders*
     - announces message to specified channel, pings all in current war
-    - restricted to leaders and co-leaders
   - discord announce warnoatk `channel` `message`
+    - *restricted to leaders and co-leaders*
     - announces message to channel, pings all in war missing attacks
-    - restricted to leaders and co-leaders
   - discord role
     - adds and removes necessary roles in discord based on claimed players clan and role in that clan
   - discord role member `membermention`
+    - *restricted to leaders and co-leaders*
     - adds and removes necessary roles in discord based on claimed players clan and role in that clan for mentioned discord user
-    - restricted to leaders and co-leaders
   - discord role all
+    - *restricted to leaders and co-leaders*
     - adds and removes necessary roles in discord based on claimed players clan and role in that clan for all users in guild
-    - restricted to leaders and co-leaders
   - discord user player `player tag`
     - returns the user linked to a requested player
     - example